nrs-org/novelslop/content/vol_01/chap_16.typ

   right, which Mona clumsily tried to readjust with no success.

   "Let me carry a bit."
-Uta took half of the pile from Mona's hands, which seemed to help her gain back balance.
+Uta took half of the pile from Mona's hands, which seemed to help her gain back the balance she just lost.

   "Thanks..."

-  idk what the fuck am i supposed to write here
+  The two girls then walked along the corridor to their class, despite the curious eyes of various people looking at them.
 ]